tappi287/rf2_video_settings/ReadMe.md

 # rF2 Settings Widget

 M$ Windows application that will let you create presets/profiles of your rFactor 2 settings and directly connect to rFactor 2 multiplayer sessions.
-Quickly change between eg. a performance focused VR setup or an eye-candy favoured Replay setup.
+Quickly change between e.g., a performance focused VR setup, or an eye-candy favoured Replay setup.

 <p align="center">